chjfth/dailytools/cmd-batch/vsproj-VSPG/readme.chj.txt

 Features:
 * Robust.
 All errors in .bat are reported and fail the build.
 * Easy to deploy and apply customization.
+* Be little intrusive, so we can apply it team-wide.
 * Extensibility of the framework is fairly OK.
+* Co-existence with other Pre-build/Post-build actions.